ricardopieper/ricardopieper.github.io/_posts/2023-10-17-rinha-compiler.md

 }
 ```

 For closures, at this point we are using `BTreeMaps`.
 The usize key is the variable ID.
-Every time we declare a function, we reate a new `BTreeMap` and store it in the vector, which makes the `closure_environments` grow rapidly.
+Every time we declare a function, we create a new `BTreeMap` and store it in the vector, which makes the `closure_environments` grow rapidly.
 But there are many cases where this is not necessary: If the compiler analyzes the function and decides it doesn't capture anything, we can just use one canonical "capture-less" function.

 Therefore, at the beginning of the execution during instantiation of the `ExecutionContext`, for every callable we store a Closure that points to a non-exisitng `closure_env_index`, like `u32::MAX`.
 This points to a value that doesn't exist and would crash if used, but the fact that it tried to load a non-existing closure is a bug in our analysis step.